awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 In most cases, when a user attempts to log on to a WorkSpace, the user name field is prepopulated with the name of that user\.
 However, if an administrator establishes an RDP connection to the WorkSpace to perform maintenance tasks, the user name field is populated with the name of the administrator instead\.
 To resolve this issue, disable the **Hide entry points for Fast User Switching** Group Policy setting\.
 When you do so, the WorkSpaces logon agent can use the **Switch User** button to populate the user name field with the correct name\.

-1. Open Local Group Policy Editor by opening the command prompt as an administrator, typing `gpedit.msc`, and then pressing ENTER\.
+1. Open Local Group Policy Editor by opening the command prompt as an administrator, entering `gpedit.msc`, and then pressing **Enter**\.

 1. In the console tree, choose **Local Computer Policy**, **Computer Configuration**, **Administrative Templates**, **System**, and **Logon**\.